Orbital Sarcoidosis

 Oophthalmicor orbital sarcoidosis is treated using both medications and surgery.

-Pharmacologic Therapy may possibly include topical or systemic steroids, cycloplegics, topical nonsteroidal anti-inflammatory agents and corticosteroid-sparing agents.
+Pharmacologic Therapy could include topical or systemic steroids, cycloplegics, topical nonsteroidal anti-inflammatory agents and corticosteroid-sparing agents.

 - Corticosteroids: They are the mainstay of treatment of ophthalmic and orbital sarcoidosis.
 Routes of administration include topical application, depot periocular injections, oral corticosteroids, and injectable corticosteroids.
 Immunosuppression and other adverse effects due to systemic corticosteroids should be discussed with the patient.

-- The treatment of choice for anterior uveitis is topical corticosteroids and may possibly be used with cycloplegics.
+- The treatment of choice for anterior uveitis is topical corticosteroids and could be used with cycloplegics.

 - Predinisolone acetate 1% is the standard topical steroid.
 Prednisolone phosphate is of lesser potency.